Rome's best cathedrals

 Rome is the seat of the Catholic Church and as such its streets abound with churches.
 In every corner of the Eternal City it is easy to come across a church or a small chapel.
 Spiritual and artistic temples that are well worth a visit as an essential part of the places to visit in Rome.

-1. St. Peter's Basilica
+St. Peter's Basilica

 Besides being a spiritual symbol for Catholics around the world, it is also a masterpiece of the arts.
 As much of painting and sculpture as of architecture.
 In fact, the dimensions of St. Peter's Basilica were so colossal that building it was thought to be an unfeasible project.

-The works lasted for almost two centuries and involved artists of the stature of Michelangelo, Bernini, Bramante, Giacomo Della Porta and Carlo Maderno to fulfill the commission of Pope Julius II, who wanted to build a great temple on the necropolis where the apostle St. Peter was buried and where the emperor Constantine also erected a basilica that remained standing for over a millennium until it was demolished to build the current one.
+The works lasted for almost two centuries and involved artists of the stature of Michelangelo, Bernini, Bramante, Giacomo Della Porta or Carlo Maderno to fulfill the request of Pope Julius II, who wanted to build a great temple on the necropolis where the apostle St. Peter was buried and where the emperor Constantine also erected a basilica that remained standing for over a millennium until it was demolished to build the current one.

 - Address: Piazza San Pietro, 00120.
 Vatican City.

-- How to get there: Metro, line A, Ottaviano station
+- How to get there: Metro, line A, Ottaviano station.

 - Hours: From October 1 to March 31 from 7 AM to 6 PM and from April 1 to September 30 from 7 AM to 7 PM.